-Tiong Bahru Bakery
+7. Tiong Bahru Bakery

 A visit to Tiong Bahru Bakery is like a little slice of happiness.
 Add in a cup of its yummo coffee and it’s a perfect way to start the day.
-The whole team takes pride in making an outstanding cup of coffee and for the uninitiated they’ve got a nifty diagram of the various coffee types stuck on the wall (we’ve recently been introduced to the joy of the ‘Magic’ – give it a try next time you’re there).
+The whole team takes pride in making an outstanding cup of coffee and for the uninitiated, the bakery’s got a nifty diagram of the various coffee types stuck on the wall (we’ve recently been introduced to the joy of the ‘Magic’ – give it a try next time you’re there).
 It goes without saying that this place does ah-mazing baked goods.
 Pick of the bunch is the hard-to-say but oh-so-easy-to-eat Kouign Amann.

-Little Farms Cafe
+8. Little Farms Bistro

-Free the Robot
+9. Free the Robot

-Location: 118 Telok Ayer Street, Singapore 068587
+Free the Robot, 118 Telok Ayer Street, Singapore 068587

 Make no bones about these beans – they’re sourced from all over the world and new blends are constantly added to its impressive selection.
-Jewel Coffee makes our list because this is drinkable – nay, delicious – coffee that’s available in 15 outlets across our fair island.
+Jewel Coffee makes our list because this is drinkable – nay, delicious – coffee that’s available in various outlets across our fair island.
 You can even get a decent cup of joe at the airport now!

-Elixir Boutique Roasters
+12. Elixir Boutique Roasters

 If you’re hankering for a strong caffeine boost that transports you to the laneways of Melbourne, then add this new cafe to your must-visit list.
 We’re talking full-bodied and bold flavours, plus a want-it-all food menu to enjoy alongside your coffee.
 If a great-tasting cup of rocket fuel isn’t enough of an incentive to visit Elixir Boutique Roasters, then perhaps the coffee-centric cocktails are!
 We could drink a gallon of the Killer Queen – fact.